Azerbaijanis still too nervous to celebrate Nagorno-Karabakh victory

 Rauf Azimov, a Toronto-based lawyer and himself a refugee from Nagorno-Karabakh, recalling his own family’s experience as a refugee, also questions the possibility of an Armenian return to Karabakh.

 “They have been painted as the enemy for decades, used as villains responsible for all our failures.
 How could anyone seriously believe Armenians can be integrated into Azerbaijan?
 Any Azerbaijani who witnessed war and suffered ethnic cleansing must speak up against it, even if all our base instincts tell us otherwise.
-Or history will not forgive us,” he #armenia #azerbaijan #karabakh #Baku
+Or history will not forgive us,” he said on his Twitter account.